What happens when a mother loses her daughter to violence?

 - It can easily be clipped on to clothes

 - It can be threaded on to a key ring or something similar

 - It can be activated with one click and the siren will sound continuously for 1.5 hours

 - It can be deactivated by pressing for three seconds

 - Its noise level can scare away attackers, draw attention and give the wearer a few precious seconds to escape

 - It is made of recyclable plastic

-- It has a built-in lithium battery which can be charged in an hour with a type C cable.
+- It has a built-in lithium battery which can be charged in an hour with a Micro USB cable.
 A blue light turns on when charging, and turns off when recharged

 Pilot Scheme on Lesvos Island, Greece

 In August 2022, Becky’s Bathhouse, a charity continuing Becky’s humanitarian work with refugees, launched a pilot scheme with When We Band Together.
 Stavros Mirogiannis, the Project Manager, designed a programme called PAE (Press, Act, Escape) which includes usage, self-defense and the education of bystanders.
 Security forces were briefed and support staff were trained.
 3,000 Buttons were delivered and over 300 have since been distributed.
 Feedback so far has been positive.
 In mid-September, Becky’s Button averted a potential gang-rape in Mavrovouni camp.